Ants and bracket generating distributions in dimension 5 and 6: The rule `each ant moves in a parallel to the line defined by the other two' is not so simple

 The 3-distribution $\Db$ on each leaf $M_A$ is actually a \emph{square} of a rank 2-distribution $\Da$.
 By this we mean that there is a rank 2-distribution $\Da$ such that its first derived distribution $\Da^1=[\Da,\Da]+\Da$ equals $\Db$.
 Indeed, consider

 with $Z_1,Z_2,Z_3$ as in \eqref{zia}.
-Since $[Z_1-Z_2,Z_3-Z_1]=-Z_{12}-Z_{31}-Z_{23}$, with $Z_{ij}$ as in \eqref{zij}, then using the relation \eqref{rel} we get and consequently This shows (i) that for each $A=\mathrm{const}$ the commutator $[\Da,\Da]$ is tangent to $M_A$ and (ii) that the first derived distribution of $\Da$ on $M_A$ is the entire 3-distribution, $[\Da,\Da]+\Da=\Db$.
+Since $[Z_1-Z_2,Z_3-Z_1]=-Z_{12}-Z_{31}-Z_{23}$, with $Z_{ij}$ as in \eqref{zij}, then using relation \eqref{rel} we get and consequently This shows (i) that for each $A=\mathrm{const}$ the commutator $[\Da,\Da]$ is tangent to $M_A$ and (ii) that the first derived distribution of $\Da$ on $M_A$ is the entire 3-distribution, $[\Da,\Da]+\Da=\Db$.
 Thus we have just established the following proposition. \begin{proposition} The 6-dimensional configuration space $M$ of three ants moving on the plane according to {\bf rule B} is foliated by 5-dimensional submanifolds $M_A$ consisting of configuration points defining triangles of equal area $A$ on the plane.
 The ants obeying {\bf rule B} must stay on a given leaf $M_A$ of the foliation during their motion.
-Their velocity distribution $\Db$ of rank 3, defines a rank 2 distribution $\Da$, which is the `square root' of $\Db$, The rank 2 distribution $\Da$ has the growth vector $(2,3,5)$ on each leaf $M_A$. \end{proposition} We recall that rank 2 distributions with growth vector $(2,3,5)$ on 5-dimensional manifolds have local differential invariants.
-In particular their symmetry algebra can be as large as 14-dimensional Lie algebra $\mathfrak{g}_2^*$ of the split real form of the simple exceptional complex Lie group $G_2$.
+Their velocity distribution $\Db$ of rank 3, defines a rank 2 distribution $\Da$, which is the `square root' of $\Db$, The rank 2 distribution $\Da$ has the growth vector $(2,3,5)$ on each leaf $M_A$. \end{proposition} We recall that rank 2 distributions with growth vector $(2,3,5)$ on 5-dimensional manifolds have local differential invariants \cite{cartan}.
+In particular their symmetry algebra can be as large as 14-dimensional Lie algebra $\mathfrak{g}_2^*$ of the split real form\footnote{Similarly to the complex Lie group $\sog(3,\bbC)$ which has two real forms $\sog(3)$ and $\sog(1,2)$, the complex simple exceptional Lie group ${\bf G_2}$ has also \emph{two} real forms.
+One of these forms is \emph{compact}, like $SO(3)$, and the other is non-compact, like $SO(1,2)$.
+This second non-compact real form of complex group ${\bf G_2}$ is denoted by ${\bf G_2^*}$, with the Lie algebra denoted by $\mathfrak{g}_2^*$; in the structural theory of simple Lie groups the real Lie group ${\bf G_2^*}$ is called the \emph{split} real form of complex ${\bf G_2}$.
+It is this real form of the complex Lie group $G_2$, namely the split $G_2^*$, that is relevant in the geometry of $(2,3,5)$ distributions.} of the simple exceptional complex Lie group ${\bf G_2}$.
 This happens for the rank 2 distribution given on a 5-dimensional quadric $p_iq^i=1$ in $\bbR^6$, with coordinates $(q^i,p_i)$, as the annihilator of three 1-forms $\lambda_i=\der p_i+\epsilon_{ijk} q^j\der q^k$, $i=1,2,3$.